isomerpages/moe-chijsjc/_list-of-ccas/National Police Cadet Corps (NPCC).md

 </table>

 #### **Objectives**
 *   To provide cadets with opportunities for leadership development with tasks that challenge their abilities and imbibe in them strong character and civic, social and moral values.
-*   To cultivate a culture that encourages cadets to treat fellow cadets with respect, courtesy and tact and in turn demonstrates care and concern to others
+*   To cultivate a culture that encourages cadets to treat fellow cadets with respect, courtesy and tact, and in turn demonstrates the same care and concern to others.
 *   In our collaboration and identification with the Singapore Police Force,

-&gt;*   help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country.
+- help to build a stronger bond of friendship with them, and so lead to a safer place for all in the country. and

-&gt;*   adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenge
+- adopt its tradition of high standards of performance, commitment, duty and service, to seek to excel and to face up to challenges.

 #### **Activities**